vhscom/after-dark/README.md

   fractions = false
 ```

+Overrides to theme markdown processing defaults are available from page front matter as well, giving you control on a page-by-page basis.

-See the Hugo docs for Blackfriday [configuration options](http://gohugo.io/overview/configuration/#configure-blackfriday-rendering).
+See the Hugo docs for additional [configuration options](http://gohugo.io/overview/configuration/#configure-blackfriday-rendering).

 ## Creating Shortcodes

 Keep your content <abbr title="Don't Repeat Yourself">DRY</abbr> to improve thematic consistency throughout your site.
 To help achieve this, Hugo provides [Shortcodes](https://gohugo.io/extras/shortcodes).
-Shortcodes are very powerful, and can be used to achieve functionality not otherwise available in the Black Friday markdown processor, such as [Block Attributes](https://kramdown.gettalong.org/quickref.html#block-attributes).
+Shortcodes are very powerful, and can be used to achieve functionality not otherwise available in the markdown processor.

 To create your own custom shortcodes add a `layouts/shortcodes` directory to your site and place your shortcodes within.
 Here's an example shortcode overriding Hugo's [built-in `figure` shortcode](https://gohugo.io/extras/shortcodes#figure) to leverage After Dark's [Intelligent lazyloading](#intelligent-lazyloading) feature and improve display for use with the theme: